oracle-livelabs/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

     having table_name is not null;</copy>
     ```

-    **Note**: This code is provided in the file `load-graph-tables.sql`.
+    >**Note:** This code is provided in the file `load-graph-tables.sql`.

 3. We will also create a helper view that we will use in the affinity calculation.
 Execute the following command to create the view:

     ```text
     <copy>create view tableset_sql as